I may earn a commission from links in this post. Thank you!

 The case should be strong and durable – it’s going to have a hard life bouncing around in your bag.
 Metal is ideal, and connects you back to the glamorous 30’s.

-Unless you’re going for a vintage collector’s piece (and who wouldn’t drool over these beauties), compacts are inexpensive enough that you can afford to choose quality.
+Unless you’re going for a retro collector’s piece (and who wouldn’t drool over these beauties), compacts are inexpensive enough that you can afford to choose quality.

-I’m in two minds about modern lighted compacts.
+I’m in two minds about modern compact mirrors with lights.
 On the one hand, I just love the traditional film noir aesthetic – simple, metal, chic, nothing else needed.

 But on the other hand , why not make the most of technology?